carltheperson/carltheperson-com/content/on-courage.md

 Up until fairly recently, I was a very anonymous person online.
 I wasn't sharing anything about who I really was.
 I wanted people to follow me and enjoy my content, but I wasn't willing to share what makes me *me*.
 I was afraid of judgment because of my young age and purposeful lack of education.
 I was scared to be considered unprofessional because of my silly projects and odd humor.

-But I fully stand by who I am and the choices I have made to become who I am.
+But I fully stand by who I am and my choices to become who I am.
 So I have committed myself to never be afraid to express that.
 I won't let fear deter me.
 I won't settle.

 From now on, I will be much more open and genuine about what I put up online.